Earlybyte/aad_oauth/README.md

       tokenIdentifier: "UNIQUE IDENTIFIER A");
 ```

+Afterwards you can login and get an access token for accessing other resources.
+You can also use multiple configs at the same time.

+**Help Wanted**: B2C flows have not been enabled in flutter web support yet.
+If you need this support, please make
+the necessary changes and send a pull request.

 ## Flutter Web Usage

 On flutter web, this library supports either authorization code flow or implicit code flow, using version 2 and version 1
 of the Microsoft MSAL library respectively.
 Implicit code flow may have some issues with browsers that don't support
 third party cookies, such as Safari, so it is recommended that you use authorization code flow.

-Implicit code flow support will likely be removed in a later version of this library.
+**Implicit code flow support will likely be removed in a later version of this library.**

 For Flutter Web, to use authorization code flow, add the MSAL v2 js to your `index.html` in the `<head>` section:
 ```html